 Of course, the money that is saved should be invested in the market.

 The trouble is that a large part of that 3-part design (earning more) often leads to people burning the wick at both ends to help produce a high income.
-Sometimes this occurs through picking up more shifts, another side hustle, or additional responsibilities.
+Sometimes this occurs through picking up more shifts, earning money from a side hustle, or additional responsibilities.

 For people that do this, the hope is that the increased income will allow them to reach financial independence sooner.